Nigeria says it suspends Twitter days after president's post removed | Technology

 Nigeria said on Friday it had indefinitely suspended Twitter's activities, two days after the social media giant removed a post from President Muhammadu Buhari that threatened to punish regional secessionists.

 Information Minister Lai Mohammed said the government had acted because of "the persistent use of the platform for activities that are capable of undermining Nigeria's corporate existence".
 Mohammed did not spell out what form the suspension would take or give more details on the undermining activities.
-His ministry also announced Twitter's suspension on Twitt https://twitter.com/FMICNigeria/status/1400843062641717249er.
+His ministry also announced Twitter's suspension on Twitter https://twitter.com/FMICNigeria/status/1400843062641717249.

 In April, the information minister reacted angrily when Twitter chose neighbouring Ghana for its first African office.
 He said the company had been influenced by media misrepresentations of Nigeria, including reports of crackdowns on protests last year.
 Demonstrators calling for police reform had used social media to organise, raise money and share alleged proof of police harassment.
 Twitter's chief executive, Jack Dorsey, tweeted https://twitter.com/jack/status/1316485283777519620?s=20 to encourage his followers to donate.